A homemade chai latte syrup made with black tea and warming chai spices.

-- Using a mortar and pestle, gently pound the cardamom pods, fennel seeds, coriander seeds and black peppercorn until very lightly crushed.
+- Using a mortar and pestle, gently pound the cardamom pods, coriander seeds and black peppercorn until very lightly crushed.

 - In a saucepan combine the water, sugar, spices and ginger together and bring to a gentle simmer.
 Let it simmer over low heat for 10-15 minutes.

-- Take it off the heat and add in the tea and brown rice syrup and let it steep and cool down.
+- Take it off the heat and add in the tea and let it steep and cool down to room temperature.

-- Strain out the spices and tea and pour the chai tea concentrate into a clean bottle.
+- Strain out the spices and tea leaves through a cheesecloth or fine strainer and pour the chai tea concentrate into a clean bottle.